mundorum-lab/datasci/modules/data/README.md

 -   The component appends these JSON objects to the output message body.
 -   If any error occurs during the process, the component stops execution and publishes an error message on the data bus.
 -   If all rows have been processed successfully with no errors, the transformed data in JSON format is published on the data bus.
+-	The `file-typing` component watches the data bus for incoming JSON files that must be typed.
+-	It initiates the process on the result of the process of the `file-input` component.
+-	It triggers the opening of an interface that asks the user to indicate the types of each column of the data in question.
+-	Based on the user's response, it types the data received.
+-   If any error occurs during the process, the component stops execution and publishes an error message on the data bus.
+-   If all rows have been processed successfully with no errors, the typed data in JSON format is published on the data bus.